dennismills/ImageRecolorization/README.md

   * Dennis Mills

 ## Project Description
-  This project provides an image recolorization implementation based on machine learning and Convolutional Neural Networks.
+  This project provides an image recolorization implementation based on machine learning and GANs.
+  We are colorizing images that were black and white in an attempt to add to the growing amount of research on the topic.
+We are trying to extend the model from its current form into coloring videos as well, which the model does with relative success.

  ## Files
-  * main.py (Main program driver)
-  * Window.py (A class that contains the GUI implementation and connects the GUI to the implementation of the CNN)
-  * ImageManager.py (Contains the Image class as well as the ImageManager class.
-Used to load, store, and convert images between formats and get info from them)
-  * Application.py (A class that is designed to start the application and start the PyQt5 GUI program)
+  * trainModel.py

 ## Downloading The Dataset
  The dataset can be found [here](https://www.kaggle.com/prasunroy/natural-images).